seejiafong/SmartPortfolioAdvisor/README.md

 `Refer to Github Folder: Miscellaneous`

 Efficient Frontier notebook used to generate the efficient frontier images.
+Note that the database to run the notebook can be found at Frontend/src/database/stocks.db

 ---